At the end of term, the children had a great time working together in pairs to design and build bug hotels. We are very proud of their creations!

 The children in Elk Class had great fun acting their parts in the school grounds, whilst those in Reindeer and Fallow provided some terrific singing wearing their fabulous Christmas jumpers!
 They all worked very hard learning their lines and singing their songs and from the smiles on their faces, loved every minute of it!

-You can see the video in our Belmont Media section of our site - click HERE to go directly to it, you can also find more photos in our Photo Gallery.
+You can see the video in our Belmont Media section of our site - click HERE to go directly to it.

 Super Design & Technology!